Common Pleas Court Judges

 Objections to Proposed Jury Instructions

-Each party should file its objections, if any, to jury instructions, interrogatories, and verdict forms proposed by any other party no later than two (2) business days before trial.
+Each party should file its objections, if any, to jury instructions, interrogatories, and verdict forms proposed by any other party no later than three (3) business days before trial.
 Any such objections must recite the proposed instruction in its entirety and specifically highlight the objectionable language contained therein.
 The objection should contain both a concise argument why the proposed language is improper and citation to relevant legal authority.
 Where applicable, the objecting party must submit an alternative instruction covering the pertinent subject matter or principle of law.
 Any party may, if it chooses, submit a brief written reply in support of its proposed instructions on the day of trial.